 My first plane was a motorglider, the Aviomodelli Rondone.
 It had a 0,25 glow engine (around which I later started designing the A1-A) and a wingspan of 205cm.
 It wasn’t the most exciting plane available but It got the job done by teaching me the basics of RC flying (and I crashed it a few times in the process).

 The market for R/c planes in Italy has changed a lot since I started to get involved with it.
 In the beginning everything was orbiting around the local hobby shop.
-Most of the modelers were building their own planes or buying kits, so was normal to find all the accessories needed or, in the worst case, have to order them by post from some of those catalogs you could get at some airshows.
+Most of the modelers were building their own planes or buying kits, so was normal to find all the accessories needed or, in the worst case, have to order them by post from some of those catalogs you could get at the rc airshows.
 Nowadays, we have the powerful tools of online shopping on our side.
 But is it really easier?

 The incredible quantity of options available is sometimes overwhelming, and often the best source for one article doesn’t have all you need, or it does, but is not convenient on the full shopping list.
 This is especially true for people like me still scratchbuilding their models, as we need good quality wood, tools, materials and all the hardware.
 To complicate things further, lots of local shops have closed or have heavily reduced their stocks, so usually it’s necessary to gauge the quality of an item based only on pictures and reviews from fellow modelers.

 Here below there are the main sources of parts and materials for our planes.
 Besides these three websites, I sometimes found good deals for materials like resins or carbon fiber on Amazon, Ebay or Aliexpress.
-It takes a lot of research, and sometimes a bit of luck to find good deals, but the possibilities we have now are endless.
+It takes a lot of research, and sometimes a bit of luck to find good deals, but the possibilities we have now are almost endless.